Creating new vertices (volcano demo)

 We use some tightly packed (spacing 2), anchored vertices with a slight asymmetry to hedge in the vertex portal.

-If we increase the vertex creation rate (by lowering the INC logic's edge register), old vertices may not have had time to clear the space in which new vertices are created.
+If we increase the vertex creation rate (by lowering the CPY logic's edge register from 80), old vertices may not have had time to clear the space in which new vertices are created.
 If the positions of two vertices in Dax Phyz overlap, a symmetrical explosion is simulated, causing the vertices to move diametrically apart at high velocity.
 By surrounding the vertex portal as above, we can simulate a directed stream of vertices at high pressure.

 When the NEWV logic has executed, its V register points to the new vertex, which will then be used as input to the NEWV logic on its next iteration.
 Because of this, all vertices will belong to the same object.